 (d) no rent or other income was derived from the property by anyone in respect of the period between the beginning of the assessment year and the time when the property was reoccupied.

-(2) However, the property is not exempt if any other private residential property owned by the same individual is exempt for the assessment year under another provision of this Division as a result of its use by the same individual as his or her primary residence.
+(2) However, the property is not exempt if any other private residential property owned by the same individual is exempt for the assessment year under another provision of this Division as a result of its use by the same individual as their primary residence.

 (3) The Commissioner is to make any reassessment necessary to give effect to this section.

+[Section 25 amended: No. 42 of 2022 s.
+19.]

 25A.
 Refurbishment of private residence, 2 year exemption for

 (1) Private residential property (except property held in trust) that is owned by an individual is exempt for 2 consecutive assessment years if —